huggingface/blog/fellowship.md

 * **I'm starting to contribute.
 Can I be a fellow?**<br>Preferably people with more contributions are accepted as Fellows.
 That said, the program is flexible and we might consider it especially if you have the potential to contribute on strategic fronts.

 * **Will I be an employee of Hugging Face?**<br>No, the Fellowship does not mean you are an employee of Hugging Face.
 However, feel free to mention in any forum, including LinkedIn, that you are a Hugging Face Fellow.
-Also, Hugging Face is constantly hiring and this *could* be a good door for a bigger relationship in the future 😎.
+Hugging Face is growing and this *could* be a good path for a bigger relationship in the future 😎.

-* **Will I receive benefits during the Residency?**<br>Yes, the benefits will depend on the particular needs and projects that each Fellow wants to undertake.
+* **Will I receive benefits during the Fellowship?**<br>Yes, the benefits will depend on the particular needs and projects that each Fellow wants to undertake.

 * **How ​​can I contribute?**<br>In whatever way you think will have the greatest impact on the mission of democratizing good machine learning.
 In addition, we will constantly add strategic areas of contribution in the [Fellowship's one-pager](https://huggingface2.notion.site/Hugging-Fellows-One-Pager-fa1c8878a7a14945b7e0dda2d1e34f36).